-- 2. Cooperation and leadership responsibility within working groups (paraphrased by M.S.) - → Responsibility of the head of each institute or research establishment for a proper organisation which ensures clear allocation of the tasks of leadership, monitoring, conflict resolution and quality control. - → Cooperation in working groups to be organised such that results achieved in specialised areas should be reciprocally aired, critisised and integrated, regardless of any considerations of hierarchy (training of junior scientists). - \rightarrow Regulated form (regular colloquia) recommended for larger groups. - \rightarrow Important results to be double-checked within the research group. - \rightarrow Leadership requires expertise, presence, and a broad perspective.
+- 2. Cooperation and leadership responsibility within working groups (paraphrased by M.S.) - → Responsibility of the head of each institute or research establishment for a proper organisation which ensures clear allocation of the tasks of leadership, monitoring, conflict resolution and quality control. - → Cooperation in working groups to be organised such that results achieved in specialised areas should be reciprocally aired, critisised and integrated, regardless of any considerations of hierarchy (training of junior scientists). - → Leadership of working groups requires expertise in the field, presence, a broad perspective, and full knowledge of all relevant circumstances.
+If necessary, leadership roles should be delegated.